 If you are here looking to learn how to repair your broken lights, you might already have a system that you are not interested in replacing right away.
 That’s fine!
 Take advantage of this time to do your research so that when the time does comes to upgrade your lights, you’ll be ready to make an informed decision and have a new system that will last a lifetime.

-If you need a new landscape lighting system but aren't sure where to start, why not get a landscape lighting design company involved?
-This too can be a challenge when you aren't sure who to hire.
+If you need a new landscape lighting system but aren’t sure where to start, why not get a landscape lighting design company involved?
+This too can be a challenge when you aren’t sure who to hire.
 Luckily, we have a free guide meant to help you hire the right professional for your project!
-Just click the link below and you'll soon be ready to meet with a designer who can help you with your lighting project.
+Just click here and you’ll soon be ready to meet with a designer who can help you with your lighting project.